exasol/public-knowledgebase/Connect-with-Exasol/how-to-use-exasol-as-a-linked-server-in-sql-server.md

 * The Exasol ODBC driver for windows, in the architecture (x86 / amd64) fitting the SQL Server installation.
 We recommend installing the latest available Exasol ODBC driver, even if it is a newer version than your Exasol database.
 All drivers are backward compatible.
 You can get them here: [Downloads](https://downloads.exasol.com/clients-and-drivers/odbc)
 * A properly configured ODBC data source (DSN), again with the correct architecture (x86 or 64).
 	+ Provide a default schema if schema name and user name are not equal.
-The following setup will be limited to accessing tables in that schema
+The following setup will be limited to accessing tables in that schema.
-	+ on the advanced tab, check the "Show only current schema" option.
+	+ On the advanced tab, check the "Show only current schema" option.
 This will limit all catalog queries to one schema, eliminating "more than one table" errors later.
 * As with many other systems, Exasol's database/catalog/schema concept is not 100% compatible with SQL Server, which is why we have to 'tune down' the data provider to lower its expectations:
 	+ In the SQL Server Management Console, open the tree view to access "Linked Servers -&gt; Data Providers -&gt; MSDASQL".
-Use the context menu to open its properties
+Use the context menu to open its properties.
 	+ Check the '**use level 0 only**' option.
 This will reduce cross-checks on table metadata, especially catalog/schema names.

 ## How to Create a Linked Server